McDonald celebrates 28th birthday with first LPGA Tour win - WHIZ News

 GREENSBORO, Ga.
-(AP) — Ally McDonald gave herself a big 28th birthday present Sunday, winning the LPGA Drive On Championship-Lake Reynolds Oconee for her first tour title.
+(AP) — Ally McDonald celebrated her birthday with her first LPGA Tour victory.

 “I’ve never doubted my ability, but I’ve definitely questioned whether I would be able to win out here,” McDonald said.
 “It’s really hard to win out here.
 So, I’ve just really hung in there and tried to stick to my process since Day 1.
 That was able to get me in the winner’s circle today.
 I’m really thankful.”